Vegetarian or Omnivore?

 This was a difficult adjustment for me mentally at first, because of all of my ideas about what was “right” and “ethical.”
 I am much more effective in all that I do, including my animal communication work, by adopting a diet that is healthier for my own particular body.
 I know some animal communicators whose bodies need to have meat products for optimum health; other people do much better on a vegetarian diet.
 There is as much individuality in the needs of human bodies as there is in the rest of the animal world, and animal communicators are no different in this regard than any other group of people.

-I also had to face the degree to which I was projecting my own unhandled pain onto the animals.
+I also had to face the degree to which I was projecting my own unrecognized and unhealed pain onto the animals.
 Focusing on animal suffering at one time in my life was a mechanism I used to avoid facing the pain that I carried within me.
 With the animals patiently teaching me and helping me, I learned to face my own pain without projecting it onto them.
 As I did this, I realized that sometimes I assumed that animals were suffering when, in fact, they were not.
 This was a humbling and eye-opening experience for me, and ultimately extremely instructive as I sought to deepen my experience as an animal communicator.

 This is not to deny the reality of animal suffering in our world, particularly the suffering of food animals in modern factory farms.
 I do not believe that there is any justification for the cruel practices of modern factory farming, and the unnecessary suffering caused by these practices makes me much more conscious of making ethical choices about the animal products I may choose to consume.
 It is important to support organic farming, humane treatment of food animals, and in general, to make food choices with conscious awareness of their source.
 I try to only take what I need, and to do my best to be conscious of the source of the animal products I choose, and also to express gratitude for the gift of anything I take into my body as food.